NikolaBorislavovHristov/jxbuild/builddoc.md

 # JxCore Build

-This covers the build of the following:
+This covers the build and package of the following:

 * JxCore - desktop
 * JxCore - iOS